 NOTE: Do not create the role through the Role tab on the left.
 SSO roles must be created using the SSO tab in the Settings section.

-In the Create Role dialog, enter the Azure role name you previously created and click Next.
+In the Create Role dialog Name box, enter the Azure role name you previously created, then click Next.

 NOTE: The Wasabi Console role name used must match the Azure role name.